Sunday, December 26, 2010

 This last week she called and asked us to come over and straighten out something.
 I knew that it had to be some sort of arguement that she was having with my dad.
 But it was worse, much worse.
 She was in tears telling us that Daddy would not let her stay home alone by herself.
 She couldn't believe that there was anything wrong with her.
 It was as if her mind had taken her back to thirty years ago.
 It took a call to my sister, my dad going to his appointment, and Jerry and I talking to her to get her to calm down.
 It was very stressful.
 This was the first time that she could not remember that she had dementia.
 Usually, she wants to always share with everyone that she has "three boyfriends": Luke Kemia, Art Ritis, and Al Himer (which is really D. Mentia).
 But not that day.
 She thought that all of us were in a conspiracy against her.
 That none of us had ever talked to her about this before.
 She was positive that it was my dad who had the problems and not herself.

 It was nice once she finally calmed down.
-But, she never did return to the state where I had last scene her.
+But she never did return to the state where I had last seen her.
 She mentioned several times that it was nice to finally know what was wrong with her.
 Wow!
+She has actually known for several years but had completely forgotten.

 Since I have fibromyalgia and take medication, it is very hard for me when I get stressed out.
 And I have to say, this really stressed me out.
 For the next 24 hours, I was dead to the world.
 I am glad that we were able to go over and keep an eye on her while my dad went to his appointment.
 This is the blessing.
 The truth?
 That God knows all and that we can trust Him to do what is best.